Interior Design

 • Serve the needs, function and requirements of individuals

-• Include the community, owners, users, designers, planners and contractors as active participants in the design process.
+• Engage all stakeholders as active participants in the design process.

-Through the learning design process, graduates develop on all levels: as a thoughtful leader, an innovator, a collaborator and as an ethical and socially engaged human being.
-This program prepares students for professional careers in office design, retail, healthcare, residential and hospitality design.
-Examples of interior design specializations include historic preservation and environmental sustainability.
+Graduates of the program develop on all levels: as thoughtful leaders, innovators, collaborators and as ethical and socially engaged human beings.
+The program prepares students for a variety of professional careers.
+Students gain experience in many sectors of design such as workplace design, retail, healthcare, residential and hospitality design.

 Organized trips to experience interior design, architecture and art in urban settings are required in the junior and senior years.
 Students should plan to have adequate funds for these required field trips and for their design studio project materials.